mjnazify/Ormophine/README.md

 👉 [https://ormophine.readthedocs.io/en/latest/index.html](https://ormophine.readthedocs.io/en/latest/index.html)

 🤖 **AI-Powered Assistance**
-To help you write queries and debug your code, Ormophine ships with AI reference files (`Sqlite.AI.Reference.txt`, `MySQL.AI.Reference.txt`, `PostgreSQL.AI.Reference.txt`).
+To help you write queries and debug your code, Ormophine ships with AI reference files (`Sqlite.AI.Refrence.txt`, `MySQL.AI.Refrence.txt`, `PostgreSQL.AI.Refrence.txt`).

 You can find these files in the root directory of the installed package.
 Simply attach the appropriate file to ChatGPT, Claude, or Gemini, ask your question, and the AI will respond using the exact API and behavior of your Ormophine version.
 It's like having an Ormophine expert on standby!